AI-generated

 Facts

-- From March 2, 2006, to August 12, 2009 ("covered period"), private respondents Dr. Rafael A. Manalo, Grace Oliva, and Freida Rivera Yap were in actual possession of the property as assignees in an involuntary insolvency proceeding.
+• Possession Dispute: From March 2, 2006 to August 12, 2009, the property was in actual possession of private respondents Dr. Rafael A. Manalo, Grace Oliva, and Freida Rivera Yap as assignees in an involuntary insolvency proceeding against Spouses Rosario and Saturnino Baladjay pending before Muntinlupa City RTC Br.
+204

 Arguments of the Petitioners

-- Citing jurisprudence, the petitioner argued that the unpaid tax is chargeable against the person who had actual or beneficial use and possession of the property, regardless of who the owner is.
+• Cites Testate Estate of Concordia T. Lim v.
+City of Manila and GSIS v.
+City Treasurer: unpaid tax is chargeable against the taxable person who had actual or beneficial use and possession, regardless of whether he is the owner

 Arguments of the Respondents